-Often the first sign that it’s time for a rebrand is simply wondering if it’s necessary.
-Beyond the initial inquiry, there are a number of signs that can help you determine if a rebranding initiative will add value to your organization:
+Oftentimes, the first sign that it’s time for a rebrand is simply wondering if it’s necessary.
+Beyond the initial inquiry, there are a number of factors that can help you determine if a rebranding initiative will add value to your organization.

-1. Your Brand Doesn’t Represent Your Organization’s Values
+1. Your Brand Doesn’t Represent Your Core Values

-Be it from your organization maturing, industry-wide changes or the climate of a new era, sometimes you’ll find that your brand has strayed from its original values.
-Or, it may need to adapt to the changing values of its customers.
+Whether it’s a result of your organization maturing, industry-wide changes or the climate of a new era, sometimes you’ll find that your brand has strayed from its original core values.
+Or, your brand may need to adapt to the changing values of its customers.

-An example of this is CVS Caremark reintroduced itself as CVS Health in 2014 to realign the brand with its mission to help people on their path to better health.
-At the heart of its rebrand was the goal to remove cigarettes from its stores so the next generation can live tobacco free.
-At the time, cigarettes made up four percent of its sales.
-But the company believed selling cigarettes contradicted its mission and therefore became the first pharmacy to stop selling them.
-The bold CVS rebrand included a new name, logo, key messaging, visual identity, product packaging, website, magazine, and mobile interface.
+An example of this is CVS Caremark, which reintroduced itself as CVS Health in 2014 to realign the brand with its mission to help customers on their path to better health.
+At the heart of this rebrand was CVS’s goal to remove cigarettes from its stores so the next generation can live tobacco free.
+At the time, cigarettes made up 4% of its total sales.
+However, the company believed selling cigarettes contradicted its mission and therefore became the first pharmacy to stop selling them.
+The bold CVS rebrand included a new name, logo, key messaging, visual identity, product packaging, website, magazine and mobile interface.

 2. You Need to Disassociate Your Brand from a Negative Image

-A negative brand image can be driven by a crisis event, competitor marketing, change in leadership and more.
+A negative brand image can be driven by competitor marketing, a change of leadership or the need to manage a communications crisis.
 If your organization’s image seems to be spiraling downward and you’ve largely lost control of its narrative, rebranding can help your organization rebuild a credible message that reinforces the quality of your brand.

 For example, many products under SC Johnson have faced recalls, lawsuits and investigations.
 On top of that, a cultural shift toward “natural” products spurred advertisements from competitors that tainted the company’s brand image for using “unnatural” chemicals.
 In response, SC Johnson underwent a partial rebrand to tackle negative perceptions about the synthetic chemicals used in its products.
-The rebrand included expanding the tagline to “A family company at work for a better world,” as well as launching an education campaign surrounding the fact that “everything is chemistry,” including natural elements like a banana, raspberry or rose.
+The rebrand included expanding the tagline to “A family company at work for a better world,” as well as launching an education campaign surrounding the fact that “Everything is Chemistry”—including natural elements like a banana or rose.